balancer/docs-v3/docs/concepts/overview/data-and-analytics/subgraph.md

 ---
-order: 0
+title: Subgraph
-title: Overview
+order: 1
 ---

-# Subgraphs
+# Balancer Subgraph

 The Balancer Subgraph indexes data on the Balancer smart contracts with a GraphQL interface.
 It updates data in response to function calls and contract events to maintain data.